hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/solang.md

             </td>
             <td>
                 This PR implements the semantic analysis for YUL statements.
-Tests are still missing.

 Two contract test cases have been removed, because the unused variable detection and the graphviz for YUL are not implemented yet, so the tests weren't passing.
+I'll bring back these tests in another PR when I implement the missing features.
             </td>
         </tr>
     </table>